Instant Disk Recovery

 Use Instant Disk Recovery if you need to:

 - Recover VM disks, not an entire VM.
-Otherwise, use Instant Recovery.
+Otherwise, use Instant Recovery to VMware vSphere.

 - Recover VM disks and keep the target VM (to which you want to attach recovered disks) turned on.
 If the VM can be turned off, use Virtual Disks Restore.

-- The recovered disks are connected to the target VM.
+- Connects the recovered disks to the target VM.